erhard/mixItRuby/readme.md

-MIX
+mixItRuby
 ===

-What is MIX ?
+What is mixItRuby ?
 -------------
-Mix is a gem for mixing data with tamplatefiles.
+Mix is a gem for mixing data with templatefiles.

 Example Use Case
 ----------------